osx-provisioner/mac_maker/README.md

 ### OK, but you still didn't tell me how to get started...

-Are you on Monterey?
+Are you on Monterey or Ventura?
 It may not ship with python anymore!
 We better check:
 - open a terminal and type `python3`, and if prompted to install the [x-code](https://developer.apple.com/xcode/) cli tools click `install`.
 - this is less than ideal, but it gets you into a compatible state quickly

-For Catalina, Big Sur and Monterey (once you've confirmed [python](https://python.org) is present):
+For Catalina, Big Sur, Monterey and Ventura (once you've confirmed [python](https://python.org) is present):
 - Copy the `mac_maker` binary to the OSX machine you'd like to put under configuration management.
 - If you have a working internet connection, you can start working with `Mac Maker Profiles`.
 - To try creating your own `Profile`, check out [this](https://github.com/osx-provisioner/profile-generator) repository.